hydephp/develop/docs/digging-deeper/troubleshooting.md

 All the following filenames are resolved into the same destination file:
 `foo-bar.md`, `Foo-Bar.md`, `foo-bar.blade.php`, causing only one of them to be saved.

-Remember, files retain their slugs when compiled to HTML.
+Remember, files retain their base filenames when compiled to HTML.

 #### Summary